dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupDatabase.md

 You must have permissions set properly to use cloud storage as a backup destination.
-See [Backing Up to Cloud Storage](onprem_admin_backingup.html#Backing) in the *Administrator's Guide* for information about setting backup permissions properties.
+See [Backing Up to Cloud Storage](onprem_admin_backingup.html#Backing) for information about setting backup permissions properties.
 {: .noteNote}

 Relative paths are resolved based on the current user directory.
 To